open/close all folders

-- 101 Dalmatians the Series featured a literal example when Cecil B. de Vil borrows the "Choc-zilla" animatronic from his studio to attack the Dearly farm.
+- 101 Dalmatians: The Series featured a literal example when Cecil B. de Vil borrows the "Choc-zilla" animatronic from his studio to attack the Dearly farm.

 - In one Daffy Duck cartoon, he's a big fan of Schmodzilla, a near-identical version of Godzilla.

-- In My Little Pony: Friendship Is Magic, season 2, episode "Secret of my Excess", when Spike is expossed to greed, he grows prematurely into a giant adult dragon which promptly rampages through Ponyville, leaving a trail of destruction in his wake.
-He also parodies King Kong by kidnapping Rarity and climbing to the tallest building with her clutched in his hand.
+- In the Season 2 episode "Secret of my Excess", when Spike is exposed to greed he grows prematurely into a giant adult dragon which promptly rampages through Ponyville, leaving a trail of destruction in his wake.
+He also parodies King Kong (1933) by kidnapping Rarity and climbing to the tallest building with her clutched in his hand.
 Season 8 episode "Molt Down" would eventually clarify that this premature growth isn't at all like a dragon's natural maturity, showing Spike going through the dragon equivalent of puberty capped off with growing a pair of wings, though otherwise remaining about the same size as before.

 - Both of G.I.
 Joe's original Five Episode Pilots have kaiju in them.
 While hunting for radioactive heavy water to power the MASS device, the Joes and Cobra are attacked by giant tube worms.
 And while retrieving part of the Weather Dominator from the tropical Palace of Doom, the Joes are attacked by a giant animate statue — and saved when it gets distracted by a convenient giant Cobra robot, and the two destroy each other.